BaharsGit/Rovables_Bayesian_Inspection_Optimization/README.md

 * Select the compute resources to allocate for each container.
 Choose 2vCPUs and 4096 MiB of memory.
 No GPU is needed. _m5.large_ instances will be automatically launched with these parameters. <br>
     ![](https://github.com/cyberbotics/pso_self-assembly_aws/blob/main/docs/images/batch_job_def_group_config2.png)

 * Click expand additional configuration.
 The next step consists in mounting the EFS file system to the container.
 First add the mount point to the container.
 Then, choose the EFS file system as volume.
 Names defined in both sections must be the same.
-The file system ID can be found in the [EFS console](https://us-east-2.console.aws.amazon.com/efs/home?region=us-east-2#/file-systems) (see second illustration below). <br>
+The file system ID can be found in the [EFS console](https://us-east-2.console.aws.amazon.com/efs/home?region=us-east-2#/file-systems) (see second illustration below).
+Check the enable EFS button. <br>
     ![](https://github.com/cyberbotics/pso_self-assembly_aws/blob/main/docs/images/batch_job_def_group_config3.png)
     ![](https://github.com/cyberbotics/pso_self-assembly_aws/blob/main/docs/images/batch_filesystem_id.png)